extism/docs/docs/concepts/configuration.md

 Outside of `WASI` enablement, most plug-in configuration is done using [The Manifest](/docs/concepts/manifest).
 However, there is another more generic option you can use as well when you don't want to use a manifest: the configuration object.

 In each [Host SDK](/docs/category/integrate-into-your-codebase/), functionality is provided to allow a Host to pass arbitrary configuration data to plug-ins.
-This funciton is called something like `SetConfig`, or this configuration object can be included in the SDKs' `Manifest` equivalent.
+This function is called something like `SetConfig`, or this configuration object can be included in the SDKs' `Manifest` equivalent.

 To use this configuration data from within a plug-in, each [PDK](/docs/category/write-a-plug-in/) provides functions to access values of the configuration provided.